If you click on a link and make a purchase we may receive a small commission. Read our editorial policy.

 However, things get easier with the most recent movies – Sailor Moon Eternal and Sailor Moon Cosmos are both available to stream on Netflix worldwide.

-Should I watch Sailor Moon or Sailor Moon Crystal?
+Do I watch Sailor Moon or Sailor Moon Crystal first?

 That is a question only you can truly answer and it will depend on how much time you have.
 If you have a higher tolerance for filler and don’t mind sitting through some repetitive – but beautiful – transformation sequences, the original Sailor Moon series still holds up today.
 There is a reason it has become one of the most popular and enduring anime properties of all time.
 We recommend the Viz dub over the DIC dub simply because it is more faithful to the original manga.